luqmanafiq/student-quiz/README.md

 "This was a team project, so we had to work together on a single codebase.
 We used a standard Git workflow, with pull requests and code reviews, to ensure the code was robust and that every team member contributed effectively.
 My personal responsibility was to implement the core data access layer for the quiz results and to ensure that we correctly logged the user's performance for future review."

 # Final Summary Statement
-Conclude your explanation with a strong, confident statement that summarizes your key takeaways and links them to the job at Ant International.

 "Overall, this project gave me hands-on experience in building a full-featured back-end system from a client specification.
 It taught me how to use tools like Hibernate for efficient data management, and the importance of good design patterns for creating scalable and maintainable applications.
 I believe these skills are directly transferable to developing high-volume, reliable applications in the fintech and payments industry."